 However, the rules of evidence precisely address this issue.

 Testimony about a doctor’s conversation with a patient is not hearsay as long as the conversation is about medical diagnosis and treatment.

-Under this rule your testimony and even the prescription is not hearsay.
+Under this rule, both your testimony and the prescription itself are not hearsay.

 The amount of effort the government will go to prevent the truth is amazing.

 Will an accident stop me from winning my Drug DUI case?